felixlopz/hubrise-test-task/content/apps/orderline/en/manage-orders.md

 ## Update Order's Status

-To update an order's status, open the order card and select the pen icon on the right-hand side of the status button.
+To update an order's status, open the order card and choose the appropriate status button.

-Your OrderLine **Order status** configuration may allow you to provide additional data during certain status updates.
-For more information, see [Additional Data Prompt](/apps/orderline/settings/#additional-data-prompt).
-These prompts can be very useful under certain circumstances, such as:
+Depending on your OrderLine configuration, you may have the option to add extra details during specific status updates.
+To adjust the configuration, see [Additional Data Prompt](/apps/orderline/settings/#additional-data-prompt).
+These prompts can be useful in certain situations, such as:

-- An optional **Message for the customer** will be appreciated when marking an order as **Cancelled** to justify the cancellation.
+- Providing an optional **Message for the customer** when marking an order as **Cancelled**, to justify the cancellation.
-- A **Confirmed time** for delivery will be appreciated when an order is marked as **Accepted** but cannot be delivered at the expected time.
-If no **Confirmed time** is specified, the order's expected delivery time will be used.
+- Specifying a **Confirmed time** for delivery, when an order is marked as **Accepted** but cannot be delivered at the expected time.
+If no **Confirmed time** is specified, the initial expected delivery time will be used.

 To modify the delivery time or add a message for your client, click on the pen icon beside the status button.
 After making your adjustments, click the status button to confirm.